codefordurham/datahub-dw/durham_propbgs/README.md

 Use the same methods described previously on how to ingest shp file data into the postgresql data base.
 The use the following SQL command to creat the view table:

-CREATE VIEW propsalecompass AS
+CREATE VIEW propsalescompass_bgs AS
     SELECT PS.geoid10, PS.mean_sale_price, PS.min_sale_price, PS.max_sale_price,
            PS.median_sale_price, PS.total_sale_price, PS.num_sales,
            CAST(DC.mhi_13 AS DECIMAL)+CAST(DC.mhi_14 AS DECIMAL)/2.0 AS mhi,
            CAST(PS.median_sale_price AS DECIMAL)/(CAST(DC.mhi_13 AS DECIMAL)+CAST(DC.mhi_14 AS DECIMAL)/2.0) AS pir,
            PS.begin_date, PS.end_date
-    FROM propsales_100517 AS PS
+    FROM propsales_bgs_100517 AS PS
-    INNER JOIN durhamcompass AS DC ON (PS.geoid10=DC.geoid10);
+    INNER JOIN durhamcompassbgs_ll AS DC ON (PS.geoid10=DC.geoid10);

-Assuming the propsal table in named propsales_100517 and Durham Compass table is named durhamcompass.
+Assuming the propsal table in named propsales_bgs_100517 and Durham Compass table is named durhamcompassbgs_ll.

 Now use the file PropSalesCompassExt.py to extract the data into a csv file.
 The csv files can be imported into the appropriate tables in the datahub-be database, where they can be served using the
 Django Rest Framework.
 To learn more about the datahub-be project go to the following GitHub repository: